WangZY233/WangZY233.github.io/_pages/about.md

 Hi!
 I am Ziyuan Wang, currently a 3rd-year Master student(2022.9-2025.6) of <a href="https://www.hust.edu.cn/">School of the Electronic Information and Communications</a>, at <a href="https://www.hust.edu.cn/">Huazhong University of Science and Technology</a>, advised by <a href="https://scholar.google.com/citations?hl=zh-CN&user=x9vhdoIAAAAJ">Prof. Xiaojun Hei</a>.
 I have got my B.E degree from China Agricultural University in 2022.
 I am also member D789 of <a href="http://www.dian.org.cn/">DianGroup</a>, where i founded <a href="https://dianrobot.github.io/">DianGroup Robotics Team </a>.

 I am seeking for a Phd position for 25 fall.
 I have extensive experience in robotics-related research and engineering projects.
-Although my publication record may not be very competitive (due to the fact that the first two years of my master's level were mainly focused on engineering projects, and I led the projects with a total funding over 3.5 million RMB), I am currently working on my academic articles (2 essays will be submitted in January).
+Although my publication record may not be very competitive (due to the fact that the first two years of my master's level were mainly focused on engineering projects, and I led the projects with a total funding over 3.5 million RMB), I am currently working on my academic articles.

 My research interests mainly focus on: